pixelgalaxies/crescendo/README.md

 ### Navigation classes:
 #### .navbar
 >This class goes in the nav tag.
 It will make sure its width is 100% of available space.
+Or you can use the navbar-set for a fixed-width navbar.
 ```
 <nav class="navbar"></nav>
 ```